Lao people: Language

-Lao in Laos

-The Lao language (ພາສາລາວ) is the official language of the Lao People's Democratic Republic and its official script is the Lao alphabet.
-As the dominant language of most of the Lao Loum and therefore most of the Lao population, the language is enshrined as the dominant language of education, government, and official use.
-Numerous minority languages are spoken by roughly half the population, and include languages of the Austroasiatic, Sino-Tibetan, Austronesian and Hmong–Mien language families.
-Although spelling is not fully uniform, despite several reforms to move the language closer to phonetical systems, it has helped stabilise the language.
-No official standard exists, but the dialect of Vientiane is considered de facto official.

-Lao in Thailand

-The boundaries of Lao dialects also extend into the North-East of Thailand, known as Isan, but the Lao spoken in Thailand as a whole can be differentiated by adoption of much Thai vocabulary and code-switching.
-The language is not taught or used in schools, government, and most media outlets.
-Thaification policies removed the alphabet and now the language is written in the Thai alphabet, if at all, and the name changed to Isan to sever the political connection with Laos.
-Despite this, the Lao language is spoken by 20 million people, almost a third of the population of Thailand, and is the primary language of 88% of Isan households.
-It continues to serve as an important regional language and a badge of Isan (hence Lao) identity, but it is experiencing a decline in the advance of Thai.
+The Lao language is a tonal, analytic, right-branching, pronoun pro-drop language of the Tai–Kadai language family.
+Most of the vocabulary is of native Tai origin, while contributions have come from Pali, Sanskrit and Mon–Khmer languages.
+The alphabet is an indic-based alphabet.
+The language is the official language of the Lao People's Democratic Republic and its official script is the Lao alphabet.
+The boundaries of Lao dialects extend into the North-East of Thailand, known as Isan, and the Lao spoken in Thailand as a whole can be differentiated by adoption of Thai vocabulary and code-switching.
+Thaification policies removed the alphabet and later the language is written in the Thai alphabet, if at all, and the name changed to Isan to sever the political connection with Laos.
+The Lao language is spoken by 20 million people, almost a third of the population of Thailand, and is the primary language of 88% of Isan households.
+It serves as a regional language and a badge of Isan identity, and is experiencing a decline in the advance of Thai.

-Religion

-Religion in Laos is highly syncretic, and has drawn from three primary sources.
-While most Lao people claim to be Theravada Buddhists, many traditions are derived from Animist practices.